 If you could go on any program that your company offers, which one would you choose and why?

-Our Teach English in Colombia program.
-It's such a rewarding program that offers so much to the students.
+Tough call!
+I would say Japan as it's one of Travelbud's newest programs abroad.
+On the other hand, teaching in Colombia is such a rewarding program that offers so much to the students.
 And who doesn't want to live in Colombia for six months after watching Narcos!

 What makes your company unique?
 When were you especially proud of your team?